KintCark/Stable-Diffusion-CCP-Termux-Android/README.md

 after you install the vulkan libs make sure you cd out of the folder before continuing to step 3

+or

+2.5

+Using OpenBLAS

+cmake .. -DGGML_OPENBLAS=ON
+cmake --build . --config Release

 3

 git clone --recursive https://github.com/leejet/stable-diffusion.cpp